colinpaicemq/EasyICSF/README.md

 You can pass parameters to the program using PARM='...', or with the PARMDD pointing to a data sets.
 If you use PARMDD, trailing blanks are removed and the data is concatentated together.
 In this case starting the parameters in column 2 (or higher) so you get a leading blank.

+## Install the load modules

+You need to ftp the loadmodule to z/OS.
+For example with FTP you need parameters like

+quote site filetype=seq
+quote site recfm=fb
+quote site lrecl=80
+quote site blksize=400
+quote site tracks
+quote site primary=5
+bin
+put ISPFLOAD.XMIT.BIN 'myuserid.ISPFLOAD'

+Then from TSO use the command RECEIVE INDSN('myuserid.ISPFLOAD')

+##  Copy the JCL

+You can copy the members CC* from  the C directory, or just use cut and paste from this document.

 ## List the contents of the CKDS and PKDS